galad-loth/DeepMatch/README.md

 # LearnDescriptor
-Image/Keypoint descriptor learning with deep (convolutional) neural network.
+Image/Keypoint descriptor learning with convolutional neural network.
 The implementation is based on MxNet.

 ##Reference